upperdarkness/bnt/SCHEDULER.md

 - **Function**: Adds new turns to all active players
 - **Details**: Players receive turns up to the maximum limit (2500 by default)
 - **Method**: `SchedulerTasks::generateTurns()`
+- **Missed Cycles**: Automatically accounts for periods of inactivity
+  - Calculates how many scheduler cycles were missed since last run
+  - Adds turns for all missed cycles (e.g., if 10 minutes passed, adds 5 cycles worth of turns)
+  - Safety cap: Maximum 24 hours worth of turns (1440 turns) can be added at once
+  - Prevents players from losing turns due to server downtime or low traffic

 ### Port Production
 - **Interval**: Every 2 minutes